NCBI-Codeathons/Tell-us-how-you-really-feel-sentiment-analysis-with-Twitter/README.md

 ## Data we ran

+### Health News in Twitter dataset (UCI Machine Learning Repository
+ https://archive.ics.uci.edu/ml/datasets/Health+News+in+Twitter ).
+The data was collected in 2015 using the Twitter API.
+It contains health news from more than 15 major health news agencies such as BBC, CNN, and NYT - so the majority fo the tweets are direct headlines from news sories published online.
+63K instances of titles have dates.
+Because of this, we will exaamine sentiment  and time series to see if sentiment changes.

 ### Dataset 1 - Health specific tweets from TWitter API
 Three subanalyses of Flu (5K), Opioid (3K) Vaping ~5K worth of tweets were accessed from the Twitter API for over the past 7 days.
 Flu and Opioid were downloaded into seperate spreadsheets.
 Vaping was accessed and explored directly through the API.